Pamplona Cathedral: Church

-The cloister
+Cloister

 Probably, the most outstanding element of the cathedral is its 13th century cloister.
 As the temple, the style followed the French Gothic architecture, and the sculptural decoration is very rich.
 The door that gives access from the temple shows the Dormition of the Virgin, and at the mullion stands a 15th-century sculpture of the Virgin Mary.
 The Barbazan chapel—named after the Pamplonese bishop buried there, Arnaldo de Barbazán—is covered by a Gothic eight-rib vault.
 The so-called 'Precious Door' gives access to the ancient canons' dormitory and shows a complete sculptural story of the Virgin Mary's life.
 There are several notable burials: Bishop Miguel Sánchez de Asiáin's (14th century), Viceroy of Navarre Count of Gages' (Baroque, 18th century) and guerrilla fighter Francisco Espoz y Mina's (Neo-classical, 19th century).
 The lavatory is closed by a grid whose iron is said to be from the battle of Navas de Tolosa.
 Another decorated Gothic door gives access to the old kitchen and the refectory.